Author Annie Agarwal’s New Picture Book 'The Magic of Diwali with Saara' Brings the Joy of Diwali to Young Readers

 The book has received multiple five-star reviews from verified parents and educators, praising its message, illustrations, and classroom appeal.
 The story naturally introduces culture without overwhelming context or requiring translation, and it connects easily to hands-on experiences to deepen an understanding of Diwali.

-"Representation in children's literature is vital," says Nadia Younes, a global diversity, equity, and inclusion leader and public speaker who currently serves as the head of DEI for Takeda Pharmaceuticals.
+"Representation in children's literature is vital," says Nadia Younes, a global diversity, equity, and inclusion leader and public speaker.
 "It helps children of all walks of life to see themselves in the stories they read, giving them confidence to embrace their uniqueness and value the diversity of the world we live in."

 To celebrate Diwali, Agarwal will host fall cultural programs and Diwali-themed storytimes at schools and public events.
 Her interactive read-alouds include activities such as rangoli coloring, lighting LED diyas, and tasting traditional sweets.
 Virtual story sessions and classroom visits are also offered by request.